PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 selected for search or analysis.
 The default is to display segments in alphabetical order, which is not necessarily particularly intuitive as far as a linguist's ability to interact with the list.
-For example, here is the unordered version of the segments in the sample "Lemurian" corpus (see :ref:`example_corpora`):
+For example, here is the unordered version of the segments in the sample “Lemurian” corpus (see :ref:`example_corpora`):

 .. image:: static/lemurian_unsorted.png